SheffieldML/GPy/README.md

 ===============
 Installing with pip
 -------------------
-The simplest way to install GPy is using pip. pip install gpy
+The simplest way to install GPy is using pip. ubuntu users can do:

+    sudo apt-get install python-pip
+    pip install gpy

+If you'd like to install from source, or want to contribute to the project (e.g. by sending pull requests via github), read on.

 Ubuntu
 ------